owickstrom/wickstrom.tech/src/about.md

 politely while you tell your tales from the Amiga and Commodore 64 days.

 I still live in Sweden.
-In my free time I hack on [various programming projects](/projects.html), play the bass, and hang out with my wife and friends.
+In my free time I hack on [various programming projects](/projects.html), play drums, and hang out with my family, friends, and mother nature.
 Every now and then I speak at conferences and meetups.

-## Contact

-If you manage to dig out my email address from git logs, the [public key on Keybase](https://keybase.io/owickstrom) can be used to send encrypted email.
-You'll find me on Mastodon as [\@owi\@mastodon.social](https://mastodon.social/@owi).

-## Public Key

-Find me and my public keys at [https://keybase.io/owickstrom](https://keybase.io/owickstrom).
+To contact me by email, use my first name and this domain name.
+Otherwise I'm on [Twitter](https://twitter.com/owickstrom) at times.